Miss Gambia

 The Miss Gambia is a national beauty pageant in The Gambia.
 The pageant aims to be a cultural ambassador of The Gambia.

 History

-The Miss Gambia beauty pageants aims to be the platform of young women in Gambia as ambassador of goodwill for the country.
-In 1964 the pageant organized and patronized by Gambians.
+The Miss Gambia beauty pageant aims to be the platform of young women in Gambia as ambassador of goodwill for the country.
 In 2001 the annual Miss Gambia had not been organized due to myriad reasons including financial, organizational and logistical problems.
 Miss Gambia winners also had experience in Miss Universe or Miss World history.

-In 2022 the new organization under Ida Saine Conteh took over the Miss Gambia beauty pageant.
-The main plan for a new era is to return at Miss Universe competition.
+In 2022, a new organization under Ida Saine Conteh took over the Miss Gambia beauty pageant.
+The organization's plan is for The Gambia to return to the Miss Universe competition.